jay0x5/Aveon/README.md

  [![Gitter](https://badges.gitter.im/Aveon-Community/Aveon-Chat-Help.svg)](https://gitter.im/Aveon-Community/Aveon-Chat-Help?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

+# Aveon is now ```npm i aveonfs```

 # Aveon
 Aveon is an open sourced,decentralized DataBase & Secure Auth provider for Web3 Development.
-Based on GunDB, Aveon aims to provide goodness of decentralization and high security with minimal code setup for authentication purposes like Register,Login,etc.
+Based on IPFS, Aveon aims to provide goodness of decentralization and high security with minimal code setup for authentication purposes like Register,Login,etc.

 # Purpose
 The purpose of starting this project is to apply the concept of decentralization without actually using complex blockchains and solidity and stuff,To study decentralization and speculate the capacity of P2P networks and of course to provide a tool with better security than standard databases like MySql,MongoDb,etc.